Key takeaways

 Stripe Reader S700

 Stripe’s mobile contactless card reader costs $59, similar to Square.
 Stripe also provides a couple of in-store card readers priced at $249 and $349.
-These are handheld mobile types similar to Square’s (which cost $299).
+These are handheld mobile types similar to Square’s (which costs $299).
 Square’s mobile credit card readers start at $10 for a magnetic stripe reader (the first one is free), while the contactless card reader costs $59 each.
-In-store registers range from $149 to $799 (available in installments in some states).
+In-store registers range from $149 to $899 (available in installments in some states).

 The main difference between Square and Stripe hardware is the setup requirement.
 A mobile credit card reader needs to be paired with a POS app downloaded to a smart mobile device.
-Square’s mobile POS app can be downloaded for free but with Stripe, businesses will need to design their own or pay for a third-party app.
+Square’s mobile POS app can be downloaded for free, but with Stripe, businesses will need to design their own or pay for a third-party app.

 Related: Best POS Hardware for Businesses